maxmcd/bramble/notes/34-derivation-walk-and-patch.md

 </details>

 We've added `hellox2` as well.
-Let's pretend this is a job that uses the `hello_world` output to print "Hello World" to a file twice.
+Let's pretend `hellox2` is a job that uses the `hello_world` output to print "Hello World" to a file twice.
 This will help demonstrate that we'll need to manually patch any dependencies of a replaced node in the graph.

 So let's say we build the graph and `hello_world` outputs a new derivation graph instead of compiling directly.
 It outputs the following graph: